 But is that really true?
 Would you worry if you saw dihydrogen monoxide on a label instead of water?
-In this series, we’ll clear up some of the mysteries behind common food additives and help you understand what they’re doing in our food.
+In this series, we’ll clear up some of the mysteries behind common food additives and help you understand what they’re doing in food.
 Let’s start by looking at the different categories of food additives.

-Wonder how breads and baked goods maintain their stability and structure?
+Have you wondered how breads and baked goods maintain their stability and structure?
 They have dough strengtheners and conditioners.
 On labels, you might see sodium metabisulfite or ascorbic acid.

 Have you noticed that some salad dressings need less shaking than others?
 That’s because of emulsifiers, such as soy lecithin or mono- and diglycerides.